-So first one goes as:
+So the first one goes as:

 - Respiration- check the following for respiration:

-- Type- Respiration can be Thoracic (predominantly in females due to more use of chest muscles), Abdominal (predominantly in males), Abdomino-thoracic, Paradoxical respiration (seen in diaphragmatic palsy, patient’s abdomen comes out in expiration.
+- Type- Respiration can be Thoracic (predominantly in females due to more use of chest muscles), Abdominal (predominantly in males), Abdomino-thoracic, or Paradoxical respiration (seen in diaphragmatic palsy, patient’s abdomen comes out in expiration.

-- Depth- It can be Normal, Shallow (seen in narcotic poisoning) or Deep (Hyperpnoea, Hyperventilation, eg. in metabolic acidosis.
+- Depth- It can be Normal, Shallow (seen in narcotic poisoning), or Deep (Hyperpnoea, Hyperventilation, eg. in metabolic acidosis.

 - Pattern- Wheeze (expiratory), Stridor (inspiratory), Shallow breathing, Mouth breathing, Sighing (deep inspiration-pause-deep expiration, Gasping (dying breath), Purse lip respiration.

-- Venous prominence over chest.
+- Venous prominence over the chest.